MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/hyper-v-network.md

 6. Once the affinity is defined, traffic from the vNIC is routed to the mapped physical adapter.

     > [!NOTE]
-    >- We recommend you not to remove any of the physical adapters post teaming, as it could break the assigned affinity mappings.
+    >- We recommend you to not remove any of the physical adapters post teaming, as it could break the assigned affinity mappings.
-    >- If the option **This virtual adapter inherits the properties from the physical management adapter** is checked, affinity cannot be defined for vNICs that handles management traffic.
+    >- If the option **This virtual adapter inherits the properties from the physical management adapter** is checked, affinity can't be defined for vNICs that handle management traffic.

     ![Screenshot of traffic NIC.](./media/set-affinity-vnic-pnic/option-vnic.png)